LinggarM/Youtube-Subtitle-Downloader/README.md

 ## Notes

 - Only works with videos that have available transcripts/subtitles
-- Supports auto-generated and manual subtitles
+- Supports both manual and auto-generated subtitles
+- Language selection shows additional metadata (auto-generated, translatable)
 - The transcript is returned as plain text without timestamps
-- Some videos may not have subtitles available in your preferred language
+- If a specific language is not available, the system will attempt to use the default language